LSK50th/lsk50th/call-for-paper/index.md

----
-layout: default
-title: 기조강연 (Keynote Speech)
----

-# Hell Raising: from the Politics of Language to the Meaning of Slurs
+# [Keynote Speech 1] Hell Raising: from the Politics of Language to the Meaning of Slurs

 **David Beaver**
 (The University of Texas at Austin)